 Serving as an academic department chair is both rewarding and challenging.
-You will be presented with opportunities to guide and lead meaningful work in your department and with trials that will test your abilities and patience.
+You will discover opportunities to guide and lead meaningful work in your department, and you will face trials that test your abilities and patience.
 Your effectiveness as a chair depends a great deal on how you approach the position.
 Spending time at the beginning of your term to familiarize yourself with aspects of your department's administration and the greater University administrative framework is well worth the effort.
 This Handbook has been compiled to help facilitate that effort.
-It contains guidance about working with faculty, students and staff, information about academic policies and processes that apply to chair work, and descriptions of resources that will alleviate the need to start from scratch every time a new issue comes across your desk.
+It contains guidance about working with faculty, students, and staff; information about academic policies and processes that apply to chair work; and descriptions of resources that will alleviate the need to start from scratch every time a new issue comes across your desk.

-As a department chair you can expect to handle a variety of topics.
+As a department chair, you can expect to handle a variety of topics.
 Some of your areas of responsibility will have predictable schedules; others will monopolize your calendar with little warning.
-Specific work can be expected in course planning and development, course schedules, registration, course evaluations, curriculum review, outcomes assessment, academic advising, career advising, personnel issues, faculty and staff reviews, tenure and promotion, faculty searches, strategic long-term and short-term annual planning, budgets, internal and external grants, alumni relations, fundraising, and prospective students as well as interpreting and implementing University policies and procedures and working closely with the Dean's Office.
+Specific work can be expected in a variety of areas: course planning and development, course schedules, registration, course evaluations, curriculum review, outcomes assessment, academic advising, career advising, personnel issues, faculty and staff reviews, tenure and promotion, faculty searches, strategic long-term and short-term annual planning, budgets, internal and external grants, alumni relations, and fundraising.
+Working closely with prospective students, interpreting and implementing University policies and procedures, and working closely with the Dean's Office will also constitute regular responsibilities.
 The College deans and the University Registrar, as well as the Provost's Office, Human Resources, and Career Development, will be your partners in this work.

 Although the list of chair duties and demands on your time can seem daunting, remember that administrative work is and should be collaborative.
-Being a chair can, at times, feel like a very lonely position in your department.
-On days when your department colleagues are griping, student complaints and demands fill your e-mail in-box, and various deadlines seem to be coming at you left and right, remind yourself that there is a wider network of support available.
-Chances are likely that among your fellow department chairs and three deans, an analogous situation has surfaced before and there is someone who can help put everything in perspective.
+Being a chair can feel like a lonely position in your department.
+On days when your department colleagues are griping, students are filling your e-mail in-box with complaints and demands, and various deadlines are flying at you left and right, remember that a wider network of support is available.
+Between your fellow department chairs and three deans, someone has likely experienced an analogous situation and can help put things in perspective.
 Please don't hesitate to ask us for assistance or advice.

 Gwyn E. Campbell, Associate Dean of the College